jduckles/minecraft-server/README.md

 ### Minecraft Server Startup
 My sons like to play minecraft with their aunt, my always-on $5/month Digital Ocean VM is too small to support it (not enough RAM).
 So I wrote this to help be bring up a Minecraft server and take it down.
+The up part is done, but not abstracted, the down part shouldn't be too bad, just haven't gotten to it yet.

 Requirements:
 * `s3cmd`